-The use of mind-altering substances can have a lasting impact on the functioning and operation of the brain, according to the National Institute on Drug Abuse.
-Each year, over 3 million people end up suffering brain damage.
-Although a large percentage of cases involving brain damage arise from traumatic events, a growing number of people suffer this type of injury because of substance abuse according to recent reports.
+According to the National Institute on Drug Abuse, the use of mind-altering substances can have a lasting impact on the functioning and operation of the brain.
+Each year, over 3 million people end up suffering brain damage, with many of these cases resulting from substance abuse .

 Alcohol abuse results in brain damage at least 50% of the time .
 The incidence of brain damage is even higher when other drugs are the subject of abuse, according to research studies and doctors who specialize in substance abuse and brain injuries.